Godot MCP server

 Environment Variables

-Customize the server behavior with:
+Customize server behavior with these environment variables:

 • GODOT_PATH: Path to the Godot executable (overrides automatic detection)